graphile/worker/README.md

 performant job queue up and running with Node.js and PostgreSQL.
-But this doesn't mean it's a slouch by any means - it achieves an average latency from triggering a job in one process to executing it in another of under 3ms, and a 12-core database server can process around 10,000 jobs per second.
+But this doesn't mean it's a slouch by any means - it achieves an average latency from triggering a job in one process to executing it in another of under 3ms, and a 12-core database server can queue around 80,000 jobs per second and can process around 11,800 jobs per second.

 `graphile-worker` is horizontally scalable.
 Each instance has a customisable worker pool, this pool defaults to size 1 (only one job at a time on this